liuzhouzerui/UMAP_Phenograph_projection/README.md

 # UMAP and Phenograph projection

 # About
 This pipeline is created to project single cell RNA sequencing profiles from one dataset to another based on Spearman's correlation as a distance.
-This is useful for multi dataset integration.
+This is useful for multi dataset integrated embedding and cluster classification.

 # Dependencies